 While testing if gzip was installed, i received errors running

 apachectl configtest.
-Never had this happened before.
+First time receiving this error.
 It seemed to be caused by the LetsEncrypt install.
 I probably wouldn’t have noticed it for quite some time since the https:// version of the site i just put up on the new Apache server was working.

 AH00526: Syntax error on line 27 of /etc/apache2/sites-enabled/domain-name-here.com-le-ssl.conf:

 SSLCertificateFile: file '/etc/letsencrypt/live/domain-name-here.com/fullchain.pem' does not exist or is empty

 I scoured the usual sites for server config issues like DigitalOcean and StackOverflow, but nothing suggested worked.
 I ended up finding some comment looking at it from a permissions issue.
 Smart thinking since that was a part of what i was running into as you can see from the screenshot below.

 I ended up changing the permissions on the